rvhonorato/alphafold-hpc-wrapper/README.md

 - Add more customization options to the SLURM job file
 - Allow to re-use MSAs
-- Add automated tests to the wrapper
+- ~Add automated tests to the wrapper~ ✅
 - Add a build pipeline

 ## Support